tytydraco/yessleep/out/Ive_started_seeing_the_same_person_everywhere_and_I_think_its_because_Ive_been_stealing_dead_peoples_memories.md

 I stepped into the grand lobby, my adrenaline rising with the thrill of the heist.
 In the elevator, I pulled out a set of lockpicks from my pocket, feeling the weight of each tool.
 Level 15.
 The vision guided me like a compass, and I marched down the hall, my instinct leading the way.
 When I reached the door, I manipulated the tumblers.
 The lock yielded with a soft click.

 Once inside, my gaze swept across the lavish interior.
 I pulled out a handheld metal detector, a trusted companion on jobs like this.
 With a flick of a switch, it hummed to life, beeping faintly whenever it detected gold.
-Methodically, I moved through the rooms, my gloved hand plucking golden trinkets from display cases and tabletops.
+Methodically, I moved through the rooms, my gloved hand plucking golden trinkets from display cases and table tops.
 Each piece was swiftly stowed away in my trusty backpack.

 Then, a golden family photo frame caught my eye.
 Handling it with care, I gently removed the photo and placed it on the desk.
 The frame, a valuable branded piece, found its way into my bag.